healthfinch/policies/disaster_recovery_policy.md

 The tasks outlines below are not sequential and some can be run in parallel.

-1. Contact Partners and Customers affected - Web Services
+1. Contact Partners and Customers affected - Customer Success
-2. Assess damage to the environment - Web Services
+2. Assess damage to the environment - Services
 3. Begin replication of new environment using automated and tested scrips, currently Salt.
-A this point it is determined whether to recover in AWS or in Rackspace. - Dev Ops
+A this point it is determined what region to recover in within AWS. - Ops
-4. Test new environment using pre-written tests - Web Services
+4. Test new environment using pre-written tests - Services
-5. Test logging, security, and alerting functionality - Dev Ops
+5. Test logging, security, and alerting functionality - Ops
-6. Assure systems are appropriately patched and up to date. - Dev Ops
+6. Assure systems are appropriately patched and up to date. - Ops
-7. Deploy environment to production - Web Services
+7. Deploy environment to production - Services
-8. Update DNS to new environment. - Dev Ops
+8. Update DNS to new environment. - Ops

 ## 3. Reconstitution Phase

 This section discusses activities necessary for restoring healthfinch operations at the original or new site.
 The goal is to restore full operations within 24 hours of a disaster or outage.
 When the hosted data center at the original or new site has been restored, healthfinch operations at the alternate site may be transitioned back.
 The goal is to provide a seamless transition of operations from the alternate site to the computer center.

 1. Original or New Site Restoration
-	* Begin replication of new environment using automated and tested scrips, currently Salt. - Dev Ops
+	* Begin replication of new environment using automated and tested scripts, currently Chef. - Ops
-	* Test new environment using pre-written tests. - Web Services
+	* Test new environment using pre-written tests. - Services
-	* Test logging, security, and alerting functionality. - Dev Ops
+	* Test logging, security, and alerting functionality. - Ops
-	* Deploy environment to production - Web Services
+	* Deploy environment to production - Services
-	* Assure systems are appropriately patched and up to date. - Dev Ops
+	* Assure systems are appropriately patched and up to date. - Ops
-	* Update DNS to new environment. - Dev Ops
+	* Update DNS to new environment. - Ops

 2. Plan Deactivation